Performers

 Pete Goldie

-Pete Goldie is a tiling craftsman, lead engineer on the construction of the Cassini Orbiter (paper version), tropical disease researcher, frequent purchaser of fine gorilla suits, loving husband, and our very own NASA correspondant.
-He gives us the low down on recent developments in astronomy at the beginning of each show.
+Pete is a tiling craftsman, lead engineer on the construction of the Cassini Orbiter (paper version), tropical disease researcher, frequent purchaser of fine gorilla suits, loving husband, philosopher and our very own NASA correspondent.
+He gives us the lowdown on recent developments in astronomy at the beginning of each show.